RichardFu715/Debate-timer/README_EN.md

 This program could be used in the timing of debate races, with basic functions necessary for most debates.

+*Note: This program no longer supports Windows 7 or lower versions.
+For some reasons, the program could not be opened in such systems.*

 ## Version 2.0 (Completed on Oct 16, 2022 and Uploaded on 20 April, 2023)

 ### Setting up a debate